 Indrajeet sir was more as a mentor than a faculty, guiding me through mocks, strategy, revision and exam day preparation.
 Undoubtedly, doubt solving is the best at iQuanta (because I have been part of other renowned courses too).
 Rarely did I solve any material, all my practice was with iQuanta or mocks.
-I had given ample of mocks throughout the season, analysed it with faculties and prepared thoroughly.
+I had given ample mocks throughout the season, analysed it with faculties and prepared thoroughly.
 Probably the best I could give from my side.
 Somethings should be left for the destiny 😊

 Then came D-Day.
 I was confident and geared up for the exam.
-VARC had always been my weakest section, but surprisingly that day I was able to catch-up nicely enough in the section and was happily entering into DILR.
+VARC had always been my weakest section, but surprisingly that day I was able to catch up nicely enough in the section and was happily entering into DILR.
 If you have prepared thoroughly for the exam, you can feel it when you are attempting.
 You know how you’re performing.
-DILR had been my forte, specially accuracy.
+DILR had been my forte, especially accuracy.
 Went bang-on solving 24 questions but completely unaware that I had seriously messed up 2 sets.
 Till this time was happy enough with the exam.
 Then came my favourite section, Quants.
 It had to be my day if not this.
 Started solving/messing up questions and ended up with 1 attempt in 15 minutes.
 What do you do after this?
 Same did I. Laid my head down feeling I have already lost it and there’s no more point in giving the exam anymore.
 But, no, there was this feeling of not giving up, started solving questions again with more speed and ended up with 22 attempts in quants (good accuracy).
 VARC and QA helped me somehow sail to the 99th.

 Score: OA (99.06)

-Indrajeet Sir has played a major role in this, because initially I used to practice only quants and lrdi but he forced me to pay equal attention to verbal which finally paid off.
+Indrajeet Sir has played a major role in this because initially, I used to practice only quants and LRDI but he forced me to pay equal attention to verbal which finally paid off.

-At the end, work hard and enjoy harder 😊
+In the end, work hard and enjoy harder 😊